jaqueline-soares/TGIS2023/docs/README.md

 # TGIS24-Soares_etal

-This repository contains all the preprocessed data and codes used in the paper “Uncertainty propagation analysis for distributed hydrological forecasting using a geographically-oriented neural network” by Jaqueline A. J. P. Soares, Michael M. Diniz, Luiz Bacelar, Glauston R. T. Lima, Allan K. S. Soares, Stephan Stephany and Leonardo B. L. Santos.
+This repository contains the data and codes used in the paper “Uncertainty propagation analysis for distributed hydrological forecasting using a geographically-oriented neural network” by Jaqueline A. J. P. Soares, Michael M. Diniz, Luiz Bacelar, Glauston R. T. Lima, Allan K. S. Soares, Stephan Stephany and Leonardo B. L. Santos.

 # Project tree